-Permanency & Well-Being: Pathways made gains in the most recent Fiscal Year because of investing in their employees and will continue to do so in the 2017-2018 Fiscal Year.
+Permanency & Well-Being: Camelot made gains in the most recent Fiscal Year because of investing in their employees and will continue to do so in the 2018-2019 Fiscal Year.
 Preliminary results indicate improvement in the well-being measures such as seeing children timely, and ensuring dental and physical exams are completed timely as well as achieving permanency sooner.
-Improvement is due, in part, because of case assignment and worker support.
+Improvement is due, in part, to case assignment and worker support.
 Supervisors are now provided data to guide new case assignments so caseload numbers allow for quality work to be completed and have new employees matched to their units.
+Each new worker is assigned to an individual mentor, who can assist in developing the new worker as an asset to the agency.
 Additionally, cases are matched to an individual worker's strengths.
 What this means in practice is workers who show strong competencies in certain areas of child welfare are matched with families who need a worker with those strengths.
-Furthermore, once its known by management a worker has certain interests of child welfare, there is a deliberate and coordinated effort to ensure the worker receives as much support and training to enhance their skillset: Investing in their employees' goals to help achieve the best outcomes for children.
+Furthermore, once it's known by management that a worker has certain interests of child welfare, there is a deliberate and coordinated effort to ensure the worker receives as much support and training as needed to enhance his/her skillset: investing in their employees' goals to help achieve the best outcomes for children.
+Camelot has also begun the pilot for the Rapid Reunification Track, which is designed to provide increased supervision and oversight for cases that are assessed and justified for expeditious reunification, when that can be done safely.
+The track is a collaborative effort between Camelot, CLS, parents' attorneys and the Court.
+Cases that might be ideal for Rapid Reunification are identified prior to and during the Family Team Conferencing (FTC) process and the worker will be responsible for justifying to the Court why the case is suitable for the track.
+As a part of the process, the Conditions of Return (COR) and expectations are discussed with the parent and the parent must complete a COR-Self Assessment prior to the court accepting the case for the track.
+Once it is agreed that the case is ideal for the track, the Court reviews the case more frequently than others to assess when unsupervised and overnight visitation can commence and reunify the children with their parents when deemed appropriate.
+This track encourages parent accountability with the reward of early reunification of the family.
+Camelot has made vast improvements in completing timely supervisor reviews.
+Supervisor reviews are a matter of child safety and must be prioritized.
+In April 2016, the agency's total percentage for supervisor reviews was 14.25%.
+This has been improved to a total of 82.87 during the recent quarter.
+Another area of focus has been sibling visitations.
+While this is a challenging area for the agency, extraordinary efforts and accountability have been put into place and improvements continue to be made as a result.
+Additionally, a hard push for timely court documents was needed.
+With tenuous efforts, Camelot has resolved the lag time in filing needed items for court.
+The judiciary has made note of the efforts made to ameliorate the previous barriers.